iro4sohho/sityou/LiveChat.md

 # LiveChat

 LiveChat object
-+ fetches chat data and store in the buffer.
++ fetches chat data and store in the buffer with ThreadpoolExecutor
 + responds to user inquiries of get().
 + invokes callback function with processed chat data.